RHsyseng/openshift-checks/README.md

---no-checks                              Disable cluster check commands (default: enabled) --no-ssh                                 Disable ssh-based check commands (default: enabled) --prechecks path/to/install-config.yaml  Executes only prechecks (default: disabled)
+--no-checks                              Disable cluster check commands (default: enabled) --no-ssh                                 Disable ssh-based check commands (default: enabled) --prechecks path/to/install-config.yaml  Executes only prechecks (default: disabled) --results-only                           Only shows pass/fail results from checks (default: disabled)

 With no options, it will run all checks and info commands with no debug info
 ```